mounikamona155/training-content/02/C#Notes.md

 - Redefining the method of base class in child class.
 - It is necessary to make a method overridable by using *abstract* or *virtual* keyword in base class
 - In child class use the keyword *override* to override these methods.
+## [Abstract class]
+- An abstract class cannot be instantiated
+- An abstract class may contaim abstract methods and successor
+- A non-abstrat class dervied from an abstract class must include the actual implementations of all inherited abstarct methods

+## Abstract methods
+- An abstact method is implicitly virtual method.
+- Abstract method declarations are only permitted in abstract classes
+- An abstract method has no implenmentation (body); this is why the method ends with a semicoln instead on curly brackets.
+- An abstract method is implemented in the child class by using **overrid** keyword
 ## [Abstract class](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/classes-and-structs/abstract-and-sealed-classes-and-class-members) vs [Interface](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/interface)
 - An interface defines a contract.
 Any class or struct that implements that contract must provide an implementation of the members defined in the interface.
 - Abstract class allows you to implement a spectrum of abstraction like full abstraction, partial abstraction etc....